Call of Duty Modern Warfare 2: Release date, platforms, trailers, everything we know

 Items earned or purchased through the DMZ mode or marketplace can then be used “across multiplayer and eventually Warzone 2,” early leaks claim.

-In this year’s new CoD entry, maps are being divided into three separate categories.
-Core Maps are typical 6v6 designs.
-Battle Maps are larger spaces fit for the likes of Ground War.
-While large Battle Maps are the biggest on offer.
+In this year’s new CoD entry, maps are being divided into separate categories.
+Core Maps are typical 6v6 designs, while Battle Maps are larger spaces fit for the likes of Ground War.

 As always, take these leaks with a pinch of salt until we see confirmation from the developers.